 Entities define the data model of the application.
 This is sometimes referred to as Data Structure or Structured Content.
 This is where you establish the data elements in your application and how they relate to each other.
 For a simple application, you could begin your design right here.
 For a more complex app, you may want to create a visual representation of your data model first and then create your entities based on that.
 Plant an App also creates a visual view of the relation between your Entities.
 You can view this by toggling to the Dependency View on the Entities tab.

-Plant an App automatically includes four default Entities.
-They are: Users, Roles, Documents and Images.
+Plant an App automatically includes four default Entities: Users, Roles, Documents, and Images.
 These cannot be removed or edited.
-They won't appear in the Depency View unless they are added as a dependency to one of your Entities.
+They will not appear in the Dependency View unless added as a dependency to one of the Entities.

 When you create an Entity, Plant An App automatically generates database tables, application screens including input forms and data grids, and APIs that allow user interaction with the data.
 Specifically, the following is created with a new Entity:

 - Database tables with index keys and foreign keys based on the relations you define between your entities